ternaus/ternaus.github.io/_posts/2020-08-28-Trained-model-what-is-next.markdown

 The most common obstacle that I have seen: people assume that all public code should be perfect and that they will be judged if it is not the case.

 In reality, no one cares.
 Just do it.
-Release as is as is, without any polishing.
+Release it as is, without any polishing.

 Making code public is an important psychological step.
 Releasing non-perfect code is a confident, bold move.